 Move over PSL – you’re sure to “fall” for this healthier autumn-inspired breakfast option.

-This recipe for Apple Crisp from the Straub Ornish Lifestyle Program is chock-full of fall’s favorite fruit – apples.
+This recipe for Apple Crisp from the Straub Ornish Lifestyle Medicine Program is chock-full of fall’s favorite fruit – apples.
 This seasonal standout provides filling fiber and mouthwatering flavor to every bite, especially if you opt to leave the skin on.

 For best results, use a mixture of sweet, mellow apples like Golden Delicious, Macintosh, Gala, Pink Lady or Honeycrisp.